troyfontaine/armhf-alpinelinux/README.md

 ## Documentation

-This image is well documented.
-[Check out the documentation at Viewdocs][docs] and the `docs` directory in this repository.
+Check out the `docs` directory in this repository.

 ## Contacts